rapid7/metasploit-framework/GSoC-2017-Project-Ideas.md

 Something like "make all X exploits badass", or add a full suite of modules around particular gear or vendor stack.

+**Requirements**: Ruby
 **Mentor**: [@hdm](https://github.com/hdm)

 ### Allow post modules to take a payload

+As it stands, the framework defines anything that takes a payload to be an exploit.
+Because post-exploitation modules cannot take a payload, things that want to drop an executable for persistence are implemented as local exploits (in the `exploit/*/local` namespace instead of `post/*/persistence`).
+This project would give those kinds of modules a more consistent interface.

-And then move the `exploit/*/local` modules that aren't actually exploits back to `post/`
+Once this is done, we can move the `exploit/*/local` modules that aren't actually exploits back to `post/`

 **Difficulty**: 3/5
 **Requirements**: Ruby